slexisvn/query_engine/docs/04-execution/31-vectorized-execution.md

 # 31. Vectorized execution: why 2,048

-> After this chapter you will know what the 2,048 in `DEFAULT_CHUNK_SIZE` buys, measured rather than asserted, and which of this engine's operators are genuinely vectorized.
+> After this chapter you will know what the 2,048 in `DEFAULT_CHUNK_SIZE` buys, measured rather than asserted, and which execution paths process whole batches.

 ## The question

-Chapter 4 said a chunk is 2,048 rows and gave the standard argument: small chunks pay per-chunk overhead too often, large chunks fall out of cache.
-It is a good argument.
-Measure it and you get this — 4,194,304 rows of `FLOAT64` pushed through a projection and a filter, chunked every way:
+Chapter 4 introduced the default of 2,048 rows per chunk.
+Small chunks pay setup costs more often; larger ones change the working set and scheduling granularity.
+The original manuscript reported this sweep over 4,194,304 `FLOAT64` rows through a projection and filter.
+Its environment was not recorded, so treat the timings as an illustration and repeat the sweep on your workload:

 ```
 chunk size | project ms | filter ms   (4,194,304 rows total)